Female infertility: Asia

-In Asia, the highest rates of combined secondary and primary infertility was in the South Central region, and then in the Southeast region, with the lowest rates in the Western areas.
+In Asia, the highest rates of combined secondary and primary infertility were in southern Central Asia, followed by Southeast Asia.

 Latin America and Caribbean

 The prevalence of female infertility in the Latin America/Caribbean region is typically lower than the global prevalence.
 However, the greatest rates occurred in Jamaica, Suriname, Haiti, and Trinidad and Tobago.
 Central and Western Latin America has some of the lowest rates of prevalence.
-The highest regions in Latin America and the Caribbean was in the Caribbean Islands and in less developed countries.
+The highest regions in Latin America and the Caribbean were in the Caribbean Islands and in less developed countries.